Effective equidistribution and property tau: Introduction

 Below we will abbreviate the assumption that~$Y_\data$ is a maximal algebraic semisimple homogeneous set in the theorem by saying that~$Y_\data$ is a MASH set (resp.~$\mu_\data$ is a MASH measure).
 We stated the above theorem under the natural assumption that $\H$ is simply connected (but note that~$\iota(\H)$ may not be simply connected).
 In \S\ref{s;not-sc} we discuss a formulation of the theorem without that assumption.

 Let us highlight two features of this theorem.
-Our method relies on Clozel's property~($\tau$).
+Our method relies on a uniform version of Clozel's property~($\tau$) (see \cite{LC}, \cite[Thm.~1.11]{GMO}, and Section \ref{ss:history} for a summary of the history).
 However, it also allows us to give an independent proof of Clozel's part of the proof of property $(\tau)$ except for groups of type $A_1$ -- i.e., if we only suppose property $(\tau)$ for groups of type $A_1$, we can deduce property $(\tau)$ in all other cases as well as our theorem.
-We will discuss this in greater details in \S\ref{sec:tau}.
+We will discuss this in greater detail in \S\ref{sec:tau}.
 The theorem also allows $\H$ to vary without any splitting condition (as e.g.~in~\cite[Thm.~1.7]{Gorodnik-Oh}), an application of this to quadratic forms is given in~\S\ref{sec:quadratic}.